-Low temperature vacuum processing is often referred to generically as “vacuum tempering”, places the component parts in a controlled heat treat environment designed to optimize part quality.
+Low-temperature vacuum processing is often referred to generically as “vacuum tempering”, places the component parts in a controlled heat treat environment designed to optimize part quality.
 Surface condition, productivity, choice of atmosphere, and absolute control of process and equipment variability are superior to alternative technologies.
-Cost, both initial and operational, is often offset by reduction in scrap rates, elimination of work in process inventories and lower energy consumption.
+Cost, both initial and operational, is often offset by a reduction in scrap rates, elimination of work in process inventories and lower energy consumption.

-Low temperature vacuum processing is synonymous with these key features:
+Low-temperature vacuum processing is synonymous with these key features:

 Quality Assurance.
 Vacuum processing guarantees quality standards will be achieved, especially as they relate to surface condition; process repeatability; control, the ability to predict results, monitoring of key variables in real time, and automated cycles.
 For example, vacuum heat treatment of tool steels provides positive process adherence, a “two plus two” temper achieves part cooling below 65ºC (150ºF) before initiation of the second heating cycle.

 “Clean and Bright” Work.
 In all cases, the surface condition of a component part is improved.
 Since “clean” and “bright” are subjective terms and difficult to define, we say instead that the part surface will not be metallurgically damaged and if a change occurs it is, generally speaking, a positive one.